CyanSalt/font-cloak/README.md

 ## How It Works

-`generateFonts` will shuffle the characters within the font and places them in the [Private Use Areas Unicode block](https://en.wikipedia.org/wiki/Private_Use_Areas) to generate a new font; `generateMagicString` will save the random number information in a hexadecimal string.
+`generateFont` will shuffle the characters within the font and places them in the [Private Use Areas Unicode block](https://en.wikipedia.org/wiki/Private_Use_Areas) to generate a new font; `generateMagicString` will save the random number information in a hexadecimal string.

 **Note**: Given the common use cases, the font mapping contains only the [Basic Latin Unicode block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)); the runtime functions will also handle the corresponding character set only.